scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `ISD-AS number` attribute MUST be present exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field respectively.
 Implementations MUST NOT create nor successfully verify certificates whose `issuer` and `subject` fields do not include the ISD-AS number at all, or include it more than once.

-**Note**: CA certificates MUST include an ISD-AS number in their distinguished name.
-Voting certificates are not required to include the `ISD-AS number` attribute in their distinguished name.
+CA certificates MUST include an ISD-AS number in their distinguished name so the control plane knows from which AS to retrieve the certificate, thereby avoiding circular dependencies.

+**Note**: Voting certificates are not required to include the `ISD-AS number` attribute in their distinguished name.

 ### Extensions {#exts}